Fort Ross, California: Fort Ross State Historic Park

-The 3,000-acre site was purchased in 1906 by the State of California, to preserve the archaeological remains of the area.
+The 3393 acre Fort Ross State Historic Park was established in 1909.
+A 3000 acre site was purchased in 1906 by the State of California, to preserve the archaeological remains of the area.
 Later, more land was purchased, and the park now includes some of the surrounding lands, which, although not originally part of the compound, still hold valuable archaeological evidence.

+The park is located on the northern California coast about 12 miles north of the town of Jenner and 22 miles north of Bodega Bay.
 Fort Ross is located on the coast, meaning it is vulnerable to erosion and other natural processes, such as acidic soil, wildfires, and even the destruction of animals like gophers.
 The other possible disturbance comes from cultural processes; that is, humans and their actions.
 Harmful activities include illegal collecting and, more generally, the wear and tear that occurs simply from people visiting the site.